 The vibrant markets and nightlife, beach restaurants, award-winning resorts and raw beauty all set the Cook Islands apart, but it is their culture and people that really distinguish this beautiful part of world, only a matter of hours from Sydney.
+Welcome to our Cook Islands travel guide.

 The Cook Islands inhabit over 15,000 people across 15 gorgeous islands, which are spread across an area of the Pacific Ocean equal in size of India.
 You’ll find endless blue lagoons perfect for snorkelling and swimming and the white sand beaches to escape to are in abundance.